John Randolph Foundation Board of Trustees

 Judith J. Smith

-TrusteeJudith Smith has worked for Crater Planning District Commission for over 28 years.
+PresidentJudith Smith has worked for Crater Planning District Commission for over 33 years.
 She is a graduate of Virginia State University with a BS in Business Education and Office Management.
-She volunteers with Hope House, a homeless shelter in Hopewell, and also serves as Vice-Chair of the Crater Area Coalition on Homelessness.
+She serves on the Hopewell Recreation and Parks Foundation Board.